 If the exposure model used in the calculation included insurance limits and deductibles for the assets and if the parameter insured_losses was set to true in the configuration file, individual asset insured loss exceedance curves will also be generated by the Classical Probabilistic Risk Calculator.
-On the other hand, individual asset insured loss exceedance curves will not be generated for the Stochastic Event-Based Probabilistic Risk Calculator unless the parameter "loss_ratios" is also defined in the configuration file.
+On the other hand, individual asset insured loss exceedance curves will not be generated for the Stochastic Event-Based Probabilistic Risk Calculator.
 The file format for an insured loss exceedance curve file is identical to the individual asset loss exceedance curve output file described in the subsection above and is not repeated here.